snowplow/snowplowanalytics.com/_posts/2018-12-07-monitoring-bad-rows-on-gcp/index.md

 Click create table and you're good to go.
 You can already start exploring your bad rows using SQL.

-!!!![SCREENSHOT OF SELECT ALL]!!!!
+!!!![SCREENSHOT OF TABLE SCHEMA]!!!!

-If we run a `SELECT *` on the data we'll see that there are three fields in the data - `failure_tstamp`, a nested errors object, containing `message` and `level`, and `line` - which is the base64 encoded payload containing the data.
+We can already start to look into our bad rows using SQL.
+If we take a look at the table schema, we'll see that there are three fields in the data - `failure_tstamp`, a nested errors object, containing `message` and `level`, and `line` - which is the base64 encoded payload containing the data.

 Importantly, bad rows don't just contain Snowplow events which have failed validation - every request that hits the collector but doesn't meet the structure dictated by the schema will land in bad rows.